return42/sphkerneldoc/linux_src_doc/drivers/thermal/of-thermal_c.rst

 Members
 -------

-cooling_device
+tcbp
-    a pointer to identify the referred cooling device
+    a pointer to an array of cooling devices

+count
+    number of elements in array

 trip_id
     the trip point index

 usage
     the percentage (from 0 to 100) of cooling contribution

-min
-    minimum cooling state used at this trip point

-max
-    maximum cooling state used at this trip point

 .. _`__thermal_zone`: